-- The systems and arrangements for managing medicines (including controlled drugs) and equipment minimised risks.
-When the medicines fridge temperature was out of range, staff followed their policy and highlighted concerns to managers. - The service carried out regular medicines audits to ensure prescribing was in line with best practice guidelines for safe prescribing.
-As the service had electronic records, they could be accessed remotely.
-Doctors within the service were able to conduct prescribing peer reviews. - The services prescribed and supplied Schedule 3 Controlled Drugs (medicines that have a higher level of control due to their risk of misuse and dependence).
+- At the last inspection, we found that staff did not have an effective system to ensure that medicines requiring refrigerated storage were managed appropriately.
+During this inspection, we found that systems and arrangements for managing medicines (including controlled drugs) and equipment minimised risks. - The service carried out regular medicines audits to ensure prescribing was in line with best practice guidelines for safe prescribing.
+As the service had transitioned to electronic records, access to medical records was improved.
+As records could be accessed remotely, doctors within the service were able to conduct prescribing peer reviews. - The services prescribed and supplied Schedule 3 Controlled Drugs (medicines that have a higher level of control due to their risk of misuse and dependence).
 The service maintained a full audit trail of prescribing and supply.
 Staff prescribed and supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
-Processes were in place for checking medicines and staff kept accurate records of medicines. - There were effective protocols for verifying the identity of patients, including for patients accessing treatment via video consultations. - Some of the medicines this service prescribes for weight loss are unlicensed.
+Processes were in place for checking medicines and staff kept accurate records of medicines. - At the last inspection, where there was a different approach taken from the clinic prescribing policy, we did not see that records were made to support the rationale for treatment.
+During this inspection, we did not see a clear rational that protected patient safety recorded when a different approach to national guidance was taken.
+For example, when more than 28 days supply was given, records were not made to explain the reason for this. - There were effective protocols for verifying the identity of patients, including for patients accessing treatment via video consultations. - Some of the medicines this service prescribes for weight loss are unlicensed.
 Treating patients with unlicensed medicines is higher risk than treating patients with licensed medicines, because unlicensed medicines may not have been assessed for safety, quality and efficacy.
 These medicines are no longer recommended by the National Institute for Health and Care Excellence (NICE) or the Royal College of Physicians for the treatment of obesity.
-The British National Formulary states that 'Drug treatment should never be used as the sole element of treatment (for obesity) and should be used as part of an overall weight management plan.'
+The British National Formulary states that 'Drug treatment should never be used as the sole element of treatment (for obesity) and should be used as part of an overall weight management plan'.
 We saw evidence that all medicines prescribed by the clinic were included as part of an overall weight management plan.